jacobcode01/ChurnLabs/README.md

 <hr>

 ## Overview
-- Built a churn prediction system on 7,000+ PostgreSQL customer records using Scikit-learn pipelines to prevent data leakage.
+- Built a churn prediction pipeline on 7,000+ customer records from PostgreSQL using Scikit-learn pipeline, ensuring reproducible training and preventing data leakage.
-- Evaluated 7 classification models including a DummyClassifier baseline across 6 metrics, tracking all experiments in MLflow.
+- Evaluated 7 classification models including a DummyClassifier baseline across 6 metrics, tracking all experiments in MLflow with per-fold metrics, dataset lineage, and model artifacts.
-- Optimized the decision threshold using the precision-recall curve, targeting ≥90% recall as a deliberate business decision.
+- Optimized the decision threshold via precision-recall curve, targeting ≥90% recall as a deliberate business decision over default threshold.
-- Deployed a Dockerized FastAPI backend on Render with a React frontend on Netlify, leveraging Hugging Face model artifacts for on-demand customer risk scoring.
+- Deployed a Dockerized FastAPI backend on Render with a React frontend on Netlify, using Hugging Face model artifacts for on-demand risk scoring.

 <hr>